 Day 1: Mount Storm King

-Day 2: Hurricane Ridge and Hoh Rain Forest
+Day 2: Hurricane Ridge & Hoh Rain Forest

 On the second day, we started the morning off at Hurricane Ridge where we ascended a beautiful paved path hike with endless views of mountains and lush trees.
-With some hikes, you have to wait until you’re at the top to reap the reward of majestic views, but this hike gave you views from the moment you started until the very end.
-After this hike, we went directly to Hoh Rain Forest and walked through the Hall of Mosses.
+With some hikes, you have to wait until you’re at the top to reap the reward of majestic views — but this hike gave you views from the moment you started until the very end.
+After the hike, we went directly to Hoh Rain Forest and walked through the Hall of Mosses.

 Day 3: Rialto Beach

 On our third and final day, we visited Rialto Beach, among many other beaches.
 What we really loved about this trip was all the diversity in nature that we were able to see in such a short amount of time.
 The beaches had beautiful rock formations, and it was so peaceful walking along the shoreline and just taking in the view.

 The Overall Trip

 Francesca and I absolutely loved our van experience.
 We would 100% do it again.
 Before the trip, I had concerns like: How easy it would be to drive?
 Would I get cranky or hangry?
 What would I do without cell service?
 I had never driven a vehicle of this size before.
 The closest I had ever driven was a minivan once on vacation, but I picked it up really quickly and it was never an issue.
 Surprisingly, I also never got hangry because having a fridge allowed us to carry food with us at all times.
 Lastly, while we did lose cell service at times, it ended up feeling nice and liberating whenever we did because it allowed us to enjoy quality conversations and the present company.